reubenharry/rhine-bayes-examples/README.md

         noise = constM (normal 0 std)
 ```

-The `generativeModel` generates a process describing observations given the process describing the true position.
+`generativeModel` generates a process describing observations *given* the process describing the true position.
+Again, this is reflected in its type.
+Then the posterior:

 ```haskell
 posterior :: UnnormalizedConditionalStochasticProcess Observation Position